 Check RAM And Its Speed On macOS

-1. Click on the Apple logo at the top left corner of the screen.
+- Click on the Apple logo at the top left corner of the screen.

-3. Under the Hardware option, look for Memory and select it.
+In the report, under the Hardware option, look for Memory and select it.

-So these were some of the easiest methods to check the frequency of RAM, no matter what version of the Windows it’s running on.
-And the best thing is that you don’t need to do download or install any third party application or software.
+So these were some of the easiest methods to check the frequency of RAM, no matter what version of Windows you have or whether you use Mac.
+And the best thing is that you don’t need to do download or install any third-party application or software.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.